 On the basis that a good therapeutic relationship is key for allowing change and growth to occur, I work with my clients to explore experiences, thoughts and feelings in a supportive environment.
+Speaking at length with someone independent from the rest of your life can really make the difference in helping you tune in to how you're feeling and clear your head on what comes next.

 I draw from person-centred, humanistic and cognitive behavioural approaches to adapt what’s needed in each situation.
 My training in mindfulness, breathing and relaxation techniques have proven useful in management of anxiety symptoms and for general wellbeing and self-care.